D'atri spaces of type k and related classes of geometries concerning jacobi operators: Applications to D'Atri spaces of Iwasawa type

-for some $H\in{\frak{a}}$.
-Hence, \eqref{eq:IwaPro} implies that the eigenvalues of $R_{X}$ are exactly those of $-$ad$_{H}^{2}$.
-Thus, the sectional curvature of $S$ is nonpositive. \end{proof}
+for some $H\in {\frak{a}}$.
+Hence, the eigenvalues of $R_{X}$ are exactly those of $-$ad$_{H}^{2}$ and consequently, the sectional curvature of $S$ is nonpositive. \end{proof}

 \begin{corollary} Let $S$ be an irreducible space of Iwasawa type.
-Then, it is a symmetric space of noncompact type if and only if $S$ is a D'Atri space and a ${\frak{C}}$-space. \end{corollary}
+Then, $S$ is a symmetric space of noncompact type if and only if it is a D'Atri space and a ${\frak{C}}$-space. \end{corollary}

-\begin{proof} It is well-known that symmetric spaces are an important subclass of D'Atri spaces and ${\frak{C}}$-spaces.
+\begin{proof} \ It is well-known that symmetric spaces are an important subclass of D'Atri spaces and ${\frak{C}}$-spaces.

-On the other hand, by Proposition \ref{pro:IwaCpro} $S$ is an irreducible D'Atri space of nonpositive curvature.
-It follows from \cite[Theorem 4.7] {H95} that either $S$ is symmetric of noncompact type of higher rank, or $S$ is a D'Atri (harmonic) space of algebraic rank one.
+On the other hand, under our hypothesis, by Proposition \ref{pro:IwaCpro} $S$ is an irreducible D'Atri space of nonpositive curvature.
+It follows from \cite[Theorem 4.7]{H95} that either $S$ is symmetric of noncompact type of higher rank, or $S$ is a D'Atri (harmonic) space of algebraic rank one.
 In the last case, by applying \cite[Corollary 2.2.]{D06} $S$ is a symmetric space of rank one, since

 which means that $S$ is $k$-stein for all $k=1,...,n-1.$ \end{proof}

 In the next result we stablish a number of curvature conditions needed to determine whether a space of Iwasawa type is symmetric.

 \begin{theorem} Let $S$ be a space of Iwasawa type.
 Then,